modex-reloaded/fluent-plugin-bcdb/README.md

 ## Contributing

-Bug reports and pull requests are welcomed on GitHub at https://github.com/modex-bcdb/fluent-plugin-bcdb.
+[Bug reports](https://github.com/modex-bcdb/fluentd-bcdb-connector/issues) and [pull requests](https://github.com/modex-bcdb/fluentd-bcdb-connector/pulls) are welcomed on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License